-Zact is a new wireless provider that allows its customers to fine-tune their plansAlex Wagner - Deputy Managing Editor, News Desk
+Zact is a new wireless provider that allows its customers to fine-tune their plansAlex Wagner - Editorial Director of News and Content

 Customers interested in a prepaid service provider already have quite a few options available to them, but this morning their list of choices got even longer with the announcement of Zact.
 Owned by parent company ItsOn, Zact is a prepaid operator that runs on Sprint's network and allows customers to finely tune the plan that they're signed up for, right from their phone.
 Users can add more minutes, texts or data when needed, and if they have anything extra at the end of their billing cycle, Zact will credit that amount back to their accounts.